 You can think of the system as an hourglass.
 It’s a closed system and it doesn’t matter how you turn the hourglass, it always holds the same quantity of sand.
 In this analogy, the hourglass represents the BNT smart contract, and the grains of sand are the tokens being traded.

 And next up from the team will be a development marketplace for dApps that will also make use of the cross-chain compatibility and balanced smart contracts.
+Also in the pipeline for the future is staking rewards to incentivize liquidity, and a BancorDAO to add self-governance to the blockchain and fully decentralize.

 The Bancor Network was founded in 2016 by Israeli siblings Guy and Galia Benartzi.
 Both remain active with the project, with Guy on the Foundation Council, while Galia is in charge of business development.
 She is also a strong proponent of women in blockchain and crypto.